iamsorenl/Messaging-Service/README.md

 More details can be found within each folder

-A PDF of the outlining the API used is included in this repository
+A PDF of outlining the API used is included in this repository